santiment/academy/src/docs/neuro-api/api-reference/index.md

   An interval is used when fetching timeseries data.
-If the raw data is available at 5 minute intervals but you want to fetch it daily, `interval: "1d"` should be provided as parameter..
+If the raw data is available at 5 minute intervals but you want to fetch it daily, `interval: "1d"` should be provided as parameter.

 - `ISO 8601 format` - The date time format used in the API.
 The format is `<year>-<month>-<day>T<hour>:<minute>:<second>Z`.
   For example Jan 10th 2019 12:34:56 is `2019-01-10T12:34:56Z`